MatAtBread/nodent/README.md

 "map"
 -----
-The nodent cover "map" works like an aynchronous, parallel object/array mapper, similar to Array.prototype.map().
+The nodent cover "map" works like an aynchronous, parallel object/array mapper, similar to Array.prototype.map() or Promsie.all().
 The map function takes three parameters:

 * the entity to iterate over,
 * optionally an object in which to place the results (they are returned from the async map in any case),
 * the async function to call on each iteration.

 The function completes when all the aync-iteration function calls have completed (via a return or exception).
 The order of execution of each async function is not guarenteed.
 When complete, the async-return is a complementary object or array containing the mapped values as returned asynchronously.
 If present, the return values are placed into the optional second parameter.
 If omitted, a new object or array is created to hold the results.
 The initial argument (the entity to iterate over) can be either: